NCole29/bikeclub-civicrm/README.md

-# Bike Club - CiviCRM Recipe
+# Bike Club - CiviCRM Integration

 ## Overview

-This recipe installs CiviCRM and related Drupal modules.
+This recipe installs Drupal modules that integrate with CiviCRM.

+Drupal and CiviCRM must be installed first.
+CiviCRM cannot be installed properly with a recipe, see the

 ## Drupal Modules Installed to Work with CiviCRM